Omran302/Regression/Writeup.md

 -   Numpy and Pandas for data cleaning and manipulation.
 -   Seaborn for plotting.
--   Selenium for beb scrapping.
+-   Selenium for Web scraping.
--   Google Chrome for web scrapping.
+-   Google Chrome for web scraping.
 -   Scikit-learn for modeling.

 ### Communication